accel-sim/gpu-app-collection/README.md

 This repository contains a collection of the most common applications run in simulation.
 We continuously update this repo over time as different apps become more important.
 One of the primary goals of this repo is to provide a centralized place for apps that continue to build with different versions of CUDA.
-Many of the open-source repos for these applications, do not update the build infrastructure such that they build with modern CUDA, while still proving a way to biuld them with older versions (which may be usful for some apps).
+Many of the open-source repos for these applications, do not update the build infrastructure such that they build with modern CUDA, while still proving a way to build them with older versions (which may be useful for some apps).
 The apps in this repo can be built with CUDA 4.2 through 11.0 by simply doing:
 ```
 # Make sure CUDA_INSTALL_PATH is set.